Join us as we celebrate Pride Month. Embrace diversity. Foster inclusion. Spread love through acceptance.

 Shareholders are invited to make use of AGMs to raise any questions regarding the Company’s management or performance.
 The Company shall disclose the outcomes of votes in a transparent way and will take steps to understand the reasons behind any vote where a significant proportion of votes have been cast against a resolution.
 Annual Reports and General Meeting Notices shall be kept on the website for at least 5 years.

-The last AGM was held on 7 February 2023.
-The full text of each resolution was included in the Notice of the Meeting.
 Shareholders were invited to send questions prior to the meeting and shareholders in attendance were given the opportunity to ask questions.
-No questions were received from shareholders prior to or during the meeting.
+One question was received prior to the meeting regarding

-All resolutions put to shareholders at the Company’s Annual General Meeting held on 7 February 2023 were duly passed.
-Details of the proxy votes for each resolution received by the Company before the AGM are set out below:
+were duly passed.
+Details of the proxy votes for each resolution received by the Company before the

 Resolution Number